Skip to main content

 Technology Compatibility Kits

-The Project Team must designate exactly one TCK under an Open Source License for each Specification Version.
+The Project Team must designate exactly one TCK under an Open Source License for each Specification Version of a Technical Specification.
 A binary version of the TCK licensed under the Eclipse Foundation TCK License becomes a part of the Final Specification.

 The TCK may be different for different Specification Versions/Final Specifications.

-Any implementation that fulfills all of the requirements of the TCK associated with a Final Specification may claim that it is a Compatible Implementation of that Final Specification.
+Any implementation of a Technical Specification that fulfils all of the requirements of the TCK associated with a Final Specification may claim that it is a Compatible Implementation of that Final Specification.
 The TCK version associated with the Final Specification must not be modified other than as allowed or required by the rules of the TCK.

-All parts of a Specification should be covered by the TCK.
+All parts of a Technical Specification should be covered by the TCK.

 Compatible Implementations

-A Compatible Implementation must fulfill all requirements of a Final Specification including all requirements of the corresponding TCK.
-A Specification Version must identify at least one Compatible Implementation under an Open Source License that fulfills the requirements of the TCK.
+A Compatible Implementation must fulfil all requirements of a Final Specification including all requirements of the corresponding TCK and be in compliance with the Eclipse Foundation TCK License.
+A Specification Version of a Technical Specification must identify at least one Compatible Implementation under an Open Source License that fulfils the requirements of the TCK.

 Participant Representatives